MicrosoftDocs/windows-dev-docs/hub/powertoys/general.md

 ## Version

-In this section you can check for new updates and if a new update is available, you can download and install it.
+Here you can check for new updates and if a new update is available, you can download and install it.

 You can set if updates should be downloaded automatically.